For the Love of Gardening

 You won't be disappointed.

-These 6 inch "floral by-pass pruners" are made by Holland Greenhouse....
-I now have 3 pair so there is always one handy. (oh, and guess who else has these?
-Spear and Jackson !!)
+These red, 6 inch "floral by-pass pruners" are made by Holland Imports (Greenhouse Brand- model # P011278)....
+I now have 3 pair of these snips so there is always one handy.
+Seems now they are orange.

 One word of caution; if you use them as often as I do, the small spring may fly off so watch for that because if you can find it, it goes back on easily.